A medley of extemporanea;

 I sew mediaeval costumes, tablet-weave narrow-wares, dye yarn, embroider with beads, paint silk, and write ancient hands with quill and reed pens.

-I drive a dear old convertible, live in a pretty little cottage in a lovely village and share space with a beautiful blue greyhound.
+I drive an old Land Rover, live in a pretty little cottage in a lovely village and share space with a beautiful blue greyhound.
 I ride a retro Dutch bicycle, not terribly quickly.
+I own a very light carbon fibre road bike which I ride never.
 I walk in the countryside around my village.
 I garden.
+I craft.

 I'm a good listener too.